wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-linux-sap-on-suse-quickstart.md

 ## Installing WALinuxAgent in a SUSE VM

-The agent called WALinuxAgent is part of the SLES images in the Azure gallery.
+The agent called WALinuxAgent is part of the SLES images in the Azure Marketplace.
 For information about installing it manually (for example, when uploading a SLES OS virtual hard disk (VHD) from on-premises), see:

 - [OpenSUSE](http://software.opensuse.org/package/WALinuxAgent)